 Installing safe pedestrian crossings and median islands will result in adjustments to how people delivering goods and visiting businesses access driveways and local streets.
 We recognize this may create inconvenience for some businesses, but this inconvenience means improved safety for everyone.

 Sign up for Building a Better 82nd Email Updates

-Construction will begin in 2024.
+Construction will begin as soon as summer 2024.
 Construction is expected to last through the end of 2026.

 $55M from American Rescue Plan Act (ARPA) funds.